 6. Marketing Teams with Specialized Roles

-7. Quality Content Creation at Scale
+7. Consistent Quality Content Creation

 Without a doubt, quality content creation is a critical component of every website.
 But at the enterprise level, this content creation process needs to be scalable.
+Large sites need coordinated workflows, clear ownership and editorial standards that keep quality uniform across thousands of URLs and multiple contributing teams.

 Thus, unlike small businesses, enterprise-level firms need a dedicated team to create specific content guidelines and perform keyword research at scale.